beaconTau/authorlist/README.md

 This is a centralized store for ANITA author lists.

-There are two files used as input, authors.txt and institutions.txt
+There are two files used as input, authors.in and institutions.in

 Running make will then generate the other files (using a python script).